Valve Steam Deck OLED Joystick Replacement

 How much does joystick replacement cost for a Valve Steam Deck OLED?

-How long does joystick replacement take?
+How long does joystick replacement take and how hard is it?

 External Resources